mikaells/RibDif/README.md

 ## Output

 The program generates a new directory named after the genus in question.
 Within that is a summary file and three sub-directories.
+Many files are only present with all options turned on.

 The main files of interest for amplicon metataxonomic analysis is the amplicon/ folder, in which you will find analysis for all all primers.
 The heatmap pdfs is the most important ones, as they show which species overlap, which is also summarized in the 'XX-overlap-summary.txt' files.